historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 To that end, we have a "Faith, Reason, & Revelation Class Survey and Contract" in the "Start" page in Blackboard that everyone is required to complete and sign by the end of the first week.

-Above all, note that you are expected:

-1. To do all assigned readings and watch or listen to all assigned lectures every week.
+Above all, note that you are expected to do all assigned readings and watch or listen to all assigned lectures every week.
-2. To do the assigned Content Quiz by Friday at 11:59 PM of each week.

 ***